 Keynote allows Mac users to manually build basic Gantt charts, but customizing and updating them for project meetings or client presentations may turn out to be quite time-consuming.

-Below I will show you how to quickly make a clean, easy-to-follow Gantt in Pincello and customize it with a few clicks.
+Below I will show you how to quickly make a clean, easy-to-follow Gantt in Office Timeline Online and customize it with a few clicks.
 Besides automating Gantt chart creation, the online tool lets you update your visual almost instantly and download it as a .pptx or .png file for easy sharing.
 To begin, access the free tool here.
-If you wish to include more than 10 tasks or milestones on your graphic, you will need Pincello Plus.

-From the New section in Pincello, click on the big "+" icon to build your Gantt chart from scratch, or select one of the pre-formatted templates available to get you started faster.
+From the New section in Office Timeline Online, click on the big "+" icon to build your Gantt chart from scratch, or select one of the pre-formatted templates available to get you started faster.
 In my case, I chose to create my visual from scratch.

-After choosing the type of Gantt chart you wish to make, Pincello will direct you to the Data View, where you can insert and edit your project's data.
+After choosing the type of Gantt chart you wish to make, Office Timeline will direct you to the Data View, where you can insert and edit your project's data.